 AI also requires the processing of massive amounts of data, and the power and cost required to shift this data to and from the cloud can be prohibitive.
 Increasingly, devices are performing AI at the furthest point in the system – on the network edge or endpoint itself – rather than in the cloud.
 This explosion in intelligent connected devices – particularly in IoT applications – is creating zettabytes of new data in the AI-driven world.

 Most AI compute solutions are fragmented, yet the path to scaling AI lies in trusted, standard, and complete platforms that address both diverse hardware and software requirements.
-Through its powerful AI technology and a solutions-based approach that includes IP, software, and tools, Arm is bringing AI and its subset, machine learning (ML), to the network edge, endpoint devices, and applications everywhere.
+Through its powerful AI technology and a solutions-based approach that includes IP, software, and tools, Arm is bringing AI and its subset, machine learning (ML), and Arm's scalable ML-optimized technology, to the network edge, endpoint devices, and applications everywhere.

 Project Trillium Framework Accelerates AI Technology for Every Application